Ahmedbne/SuperNinja/README.md

 ## NOTES
 - Ensure that all required libraries, modules are installed if you want to compile and run the game directly from source.
-- For executables, only the fonts are required.

 ## CONTRIBUTIONS
 @Ahmedbne - Product Owner